Corey Bailey

 basis, say 48000 times per second (the "Sample Rate").
 A dedicated clock, the

 measured.
-Sample clocks are built into all devices that handle digital audio and
+Sample clocks are built into most devices that handle digital audio

-video.
-Thus, your CD player and your DVD player have sample clocks built into
+and video.
+Your CD player and your DVD player have sample clocks built into

 them in order to stream the data accurately enough to convert the signal to